Lexi-BU/lexi/README.md

 # lexi
-Main repository for all data analysis related things to LEXI
+Main repository for all data analysis related to LEXI